meyer-lab/gc-cytokines/Manuscript/Text/05_Acknowledgements.md

 # Author contributions statement

 A.S.M. conceived of the study.
-A.F., A.S.M, and A.W. performed the computational analysis.
+A.C.W., A.M.F., A.S.M, and Z.S.K. performed the computational analysis.
 All authors helped to design experiments and/or analyze the data.

 \beginsupplement